MicrosoftDocs/data-integration/data-integration/dataflows/dataflows-linked-entities.md

 There are a few limitations to keep in mind when working with linked entities:

-* There is a maximum of five referencing hops
+* There's a maximum of five referencing hops.
-* Cyclic dependencies of linked entities are not allowed
+* Cyclic dependencies of linked entities are not allowed.
-* The dataflow must reside in a [new Power BI workspace](https://docs.microsoft.com/power-bi/service-create-the-new-workspaces), or a PowerApps environment
+* The dataflow must reside in a [new Power BI workspace](https://docs.microsoft.com/power-bi/service-create-the-new-workspaces), or a PowerApps environment.
-* A linked entity can't be joined with a regular entity that gets its data from an on-premises data source
+* A linked entity can't be joined with a regular entity that gets its data from an on-premises data source.

 ## Next Steps